Read the FAQs

 Test development: Can tests be customized?

-Generally, no they cannot.
 Standardized assessments use proprietary and trade-secret algorithms to generate results.
-Therefore, assessments are intended to be used as-is.
+Therefore, assessments are intended and required to be used as-is.
 Changing/deleting/adding questions or response options instantly invalidates the assessment (making it unreliable) and violates copyright was well.
 Nor can assessments be translated to other languages by us or by the end-user, for the same reasons.

-In rare cases, some tools can be tied to a specific job or customizable profiles can be created for assessments that have this component built-in.
+Finally, some tools can be tied to a specific job using customizable profiles can be created for assessments that have this component built-in.

 Test development: Can I develop a test myself?